menu

 Occupations and Workforce

-Hermanville is a blue-collar town, with 60.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Hermanville is a town of transportation and shipping workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Hermanville who work in management occupations (14.13%), maintenance occupations (13.04%), and food service (11.96%).
+Because occupations involving physical labor dominate the local economy, Hermanville is generally considered to be a blue-collar town.
+62.20% of the Hermanville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Hermanville is a town of transportation and shipping workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Hermanville who work in maintenance occupations (14.63%), management occupations (14.63%), and food service (8.54%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.60% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Hermanville telecommute to their jobs.
+Overall, about 17.17% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle